technolion/CoinbaseBot/README.md

 * The current market price for every coin is checked every 15 seconds
 * If the market price falls below the purchase price the bot tries to average down the purchase price by buying the same amount of the held coin at a lower price.
 Multiple levels of averaging down stages can be configured (`averageDownSteps`)
 * The bot records the highest reached price.
 This price is reset when averaging down.
-* If the current price of a held coin drops from it's highest reached price down below the the configurable stop loss percentage (`stopLossSalePercentage`, but the current price is still above the minimum profit percentage (`minimumProfitPercentage`) the bot sells the coin, cashing in the profit.
+* If the current price of a held coin drops from it's highest reached price down below the configurable stop loss percentage (`stopLossSalePercentage`, but the price is still above the minimum profit percentage (`minimumProfitPercentage`) the bot sells the coin, cashing in the profit.
 * If a coin is held longer than three weeks and the current price is below the average purchase price, the bot sells the coin accepting the following losses:
   * after 3 week with 0% profit/loss
   * after 4 weeks with 1% loss